raditya1117/HoneyBadger/python-errors/article.md

 ### Memory error

-MemoryError in Python is a built-in exception that occurs when a program attempts to allocate more than available memory in the system’s RAM.
+MemoryError in Python is a built-in exception that occurs when a program attempts to allocate more memory than is available in the system’s RAM.
 It usually occurs when handling extremely large datasets, constructing oversized data structures, or running inefficient code that leads to excessive memory consumption or memory leaks.

-For example, creating a huge list of length 10<sup>10</sup> can lead to `MemoryError` exception, as shown below:
+For example, creating a huge list of length 10<sup>10</sup> can lead to a `MemoryError` exception, as shown below:

 ```py
 my_list=[10] * (10**10)